Banking Crisis Ahead?

 After more than five years of near-zero repo activity, the New York Federal Reserve has pumped over $420 billion into Wall Street banks since mid-2025 and removed all aggregate borrowing limits in a December 2025 policy change that went virtually unreported by major financial media.
 Pulitzer Prize–winning investigative reporter David Cay Johnston and economist James S. Henry broke the story at DCReport.org.

 Is this the early warning of another 2008?
 Or routine monetary plumbing?
-We checked the claims.
-Here’s what’s verified, what’s disputed, and what you should actually do about it.
+We checked.

-The massive repo operations are real.
-On October 31, 2025, the Fed executed a $29.4 billion overnight repo operation through its Standing Repo Facility — the largest single-day injection since the early 2000s.
-This came as bank reserves dropped to $2.8 trillion, their lowest level in over four years.
-Since then, the infusions continued, with $17 billion on the day after Christmas, $34 billion on December 28, and nearly $97 billion more pumped in since December 31.
-Total infusions over 7 months exceeded $420 billion.
+✓ VERIFIED: The Fed repo operations are real.
+On October 31, 2025, the Fed executed a $29.4 billion overnight repo operation — the largest single-day liquidity injection since the early 2000s dot-com era.
+Bank reserves fell to $2.8 trillion, their lowest in over four years.

-Stock market valuations are at historically extreme levels.
-The S&P 500 CAPE ratio hit 40.1 in January 2026 — the highest since the dot-com crash in September 2000.
-This valuation level has occurred less than 3% of the time in market history.
-Multiple analysts now assign a 65% or higher probability to a bear market in 2026.
-Goldman Sachs noted that without AI spending, U.S. GDP would have nearly flatlined.
+✓ VERIFIED: Stock valuations are historically extreme.
+The S&P 500 recorded an average CAPE ratio of 40.1 in January 2026 — the highest since September 2000, a reading that has only occurred less than 3% of the time in market history.

-“There’s every incentive for the people Jim Henry calls banksters to take these dangerous bets because they make them richer if they pay off.
+“The banks are going to keep making these bets because they know if they win, they keep the profits.
 And if they don’t, the government’s going to have to step in and save you.” — David Cay Johnston

 Johnston’s most important point isn’t about any single silver trade or repo operation.
 It’s about a system designed to privatize profits and socialize losses — and the absence of anyone capable of managing what happens when the bets go wrong.